Guides

 Alcohol

 Alcohol harms the liver by increasing both inflammation and scarring.
-Generally, the less you drink, the better for your liver, but no one has determined a safe amount for people with chronic HCV.
-Drinking less – or not at all – may be more important than treating HCV.
+Generally, the less you drink, the better for your liver.
+However, no one has determined a safe amount and some studies say that there isn’t an absolutely safe minimum.

 Alcohol and liver damage

-Alcohol is mainly broken down by the liver, but during this process by-products are produced that damage the liver more than the alcohol itself.
+Alcohol is mainly broken down by the liver and the by-products produced in this process damage the liver more than the alcohol.

 Prolonged inflammation from long-term alcohol use results in the over production of molecules called free radicals.
 These can destroy healthy liver tissue and subsequently impair liver function.

 Alcohol can also disrupt the production of antioxidants, which defend the body against free radical damage.
-The combination of over-production of free radicals and loss of antioxidants can lead to liver damage.
+It is the combination of over-production of free radicals and loss of antioxidants leads to liver damage.

 A list of resources to help with reducing alcohol is included below.